 Can I change the filling?

 Yes, you can!
 You can substitute the filling as you wish if you want to substitute the pork for chicken, or if you just want to left out the prawns, you can do it.
-You can also add shitake mushrooms, garlic, green onions.
+You can also add shiitake mushrooms, garlic, green onions.
 You can also use the wonton wrappers and fill them, with prawns and garlic and fried them.
 Remember, with this base recipe, you can experiment and add whatever you want.

-How I learned to prepare them
+How I learned to prepare the chinese dim sum

 A couple of months ago, I took with my dearest friend Angelika, a one-day course to learn how to prepare them.
 The fun fact is that with this basic and easy recipe, you can create your own.